The world has changed.

 The great resignation is not about going hybrid, benefits, or paychecks.”, Dr. Larson points out, “The great resignation is all tied to the human factor.”

-From family needs to professional growth, establishing that genuine connection provides the competitive edge required to stand out from the pack.
+From family needs to professional growth, a genuine connection is what makes a company stand out from the pack.

 That’s what they’re missing.”, Dr. Larson continues.
 “And until that connection is present and we understand the value and the human factor in economic development, we won’t be able to move forward efficiently.”

 Company benefits go beyond snack bars and ping-pong tables in the office.
-People want to be recognized as individuals and feel valuable.
+People want to be recognized as individuals and to feel valued.

-Connection, humanity, transparency, authenticity, flexibility, proper mentorship, and growth – that’s what keep an employee at a workplace for the long haul.
-That’s what drives a culture worth investing in.
+Connection, humanity, transparency, authenticity, flexibility, proper mentorship, and growth.
+That’s what keeps an employee at a workplace for the long haul, and what drives a culture worth investing in.

 This post is based on a podcast with Dr. Wade Larson, Chief Human Resources Officer at “Wagstaff Incorporated” and owner of “Optimal Talent Dynamics”.
 To hear this episode, and many more like it, you can subscribe to “FlexWorld: The Workplace Revolution On Spotify.